junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I'm not leaving till he's back," Dean snaps, his voice way too harsh than necessary.
 "You see the state he's in just now, he'll need us when he comes back."
 He thinks and adds, "And he might come back anytime."

 "Right."
-Sam lets out a light sound that's almost like a chuckle if not counting the deep worry.
+Sam lets out a light sound that's almost like a chuckle, if not counting the deep worry.
 "That's what I thought."

 They wait in silence for a long while.

-The sun sets down quickly.
+The sun sets quickly.
 Dean doesn't pay any attention.

-Sam shuffles his feet to keep body warm as the night falls, he asks bluntly, "Is this how things like when you guys were in the Purgatory?"
+Sam shuffles his feet to keep his body warm as the night falls.
+He asks bluntly, "Is this how things like when you guys were in the Purgatory?"

 Dean tilts his head towards him, shooting him a questioning look.

-"You know, the whole 'not leaving without him' thing."
-Sam adds quietly, and then quickly shakes his head.
-"Sorry, didn't mean to bring it up, you probably still don't want to talk about it."
+"You know, the whole 'not leaving without him' thing," Sam adds quietly, and then quickly shakes his head.
+"Sorry, didn't mean to bring it up; you probably still don't want to talk about it."

 "Yes."
 Dean suddenly unlocks, much to Sam's surprise.